-There are limitations in the existing collection of land use regulations to discourage development or restrict building and rebuilding in high hazard areas along the coast.
+The existing collection of land use regulations do not effectively discourage development or restrict building and rebuilding in high hazard areas along the coast.

-Some of the proposed project features could create additional land development challenges or intensify those that already exist.
+Conceivably, some features proposed for coastal storm damage reduction could create additional land development challenges or intensify those that already exist.
 Alternately, some features could reduce these pressures.
 The following presents the alternatives, and land-use challenges and opportunities associated with them.

 Breach Response.
-The breach response plans introduce some land use and development management challenges that may not be realized in the without project condition.
+The breach response plans introduce some land use and development management challenges that would not be realized in the without project condition.
 Existing land management measures do not address rebuilding in breach locations, or locations that are likely to remain vulnerable to breaches in the future.
-Based upon the final recommended plan, there are limited locations where this is an issue of concern over the first 30 years.
-This issue would be of greater concern in years 31 - 50.
 Land and development management measures should consider the need for restricting redevelopment in locations that are likely to remain as vulnerable to breaching and overwash.
-Not only will this address reducing development at risk, but could be important to facilitate continued breach response requirements, and can help provide a desirable habitat mosaic by maintaining an open bay to ocean connection.
+Not only will this address reducing development at risk, but is also important to facilitate continued breach response requirements, and can help provide a desirable habitat mosaic by maintaining an open bay to ocean connection.